cirosantilli/china-dictatorship/FAQ.md

 I think the situation is very similar to Scientology in the USA today: most people dislike it, but believe that you can believe whatever you want.

 Democracy and Communism can also be considered as religions and persecuted.

+Isn't it convenient when a dictatorship gets rid of those weirdos for you?
+But not so much when suddenly you or your family is the weirdo...

 ### Many people say they do FLG only to get VISAs to the USA